modular-magician/puppet-google/README.md

 The list below is a summary of the supported types by the module:

-- `gresourcemanager_project`
-  Represents a GCP Project.
-A project is a container for ACLs, APIs, App Engine Apps, VMs, and other Google Cloud Platform resources.

 ### Google Spanner
 Detailed information can be found at the [google-gspanner][] project home page.